Top 5 diet tips to help ease arthritis

-- Calcium-enriched varieties of milks made from soya, rice or oats.
+- Calcium-enriched milk alternatives made from soya, rice or oats.

-- Fish that are eaten with the bones (such as sardines).
+- Fish that are eaten with the bones (such as sardines and canned salmon).

-Arthritis Research UK recommends a daily intake of calcium of 1,000 milligrams (mg), with added vitamin D if you’re over 60.
+Versus Arthritis recommends a daily intake of calcium of 1,000 milligrams (mg), with added vitamin D if you’re over 60.

 Iron is important in preventing anaemia and many people with arthritis are anaemic.
 Anti-inflammatory drugs to help treat arthritis help the pain and stiffness of arthritis but may cause bleeding and stomach ulcers in some people, leading to anaemia.
 The other main cause of anaemia in arthritis is anaemia of chronic disease, which often occurs with rheumatoid arthritis and similar conditions and doesn’t improve with iron supplements.